 - Sit down in a quiet place (easier said than done)

 - Write down everything that’s on your mind.

 Once it’s all out of your head and onto paper, you’ll be amazed at how much more focused you can be.

 Prioritize the tasks and projects that truly move the needle in your business or family.
 And plan and carve out the time to chip away at each.

 Once I have a list I can take action on it.
 My wife and I have shared notes together for this reason — so we can each help chip away at this list.

 “If the first thing you do each morning is eat a live frog, you can go through the day with the satisfaction of knowing that’s probably the worst thing that’s going to happen to you all day long.”

-Same philosophy applies to ice baths or cold showers. ¯\(ツ)/¯
+The same philosophy applies to ice baths or cold showers. ¯(ツ)/¯

 Each morning when all through the house not a creature is stirring (not even a mouse), tackle your most important and most difficult tasks.